armin-es/notewise-ai-ts/README.md

 3. Upload markdown (`.md`) files
 4. Files are automatically chunked, embedded, and stored

-### Chatting with Your Notes
+### Chatting with Your AI Agent

-1. Ask questions in the chat interface
+1. Ask questions or request actions in the chat interface
-2. The AI searches your notes using vector similarity
+2. The AI agent searches your notes using vector similarity
-3. Responses are grounded in your uploaded content
+3. The agent can perform multi-step reasoning and use tools to accomplish tasks
-4. Sources are cited automatically
+4. Responses are grounded in your uploaded content with sources cited automatically

 ### Managing Files